ShangSky/flask-sugar/docs/params/cookie-params.md

 !!! info
     To declare cookies, you need to use `Cookie`, because otherwise the parameters would be interpreted as query parameters.

-## Duplicate cookies
+## List cookies

-It is possible to receive duplicate cookies.
-That means, the same cookie with multiple values.
+It is possible to receive a cookie with multiple values.

 You can define those cases using a list in the type declaration.

-You will receive all the values from the duplicate cookie as a Python `list`.
+You will split the value in the cookie into a Python `list`.

-For example, to declare a cookie of `values` that can appear more than once, you can write:
+For example, to declare a cookie values with multiple values, you can write:

 ```python hl_lines="9"
 from flask_sugar import Sugar, Cookie